Ducie Island: History

 The crew of the whaleship Essex, which a whale had attacked and sunk in November 1820, mistakenly believed that they had reached Ducie after a month at sea in two whaleboats.
 In fact they had reached Henderson Island.
 Captain Thomas Raine of Surrey, who was searching for the survivors of Essex, in 1820 made the first recorded landing on Ducie.
 Frederick William Beechey, who arrived in during November 1825, wrote the first comprehensive description of the island.
 Beechey's expedition did not land in the atoll, but members of the crew sailed around it in small boats.
 Based on Beechey's survey, the first Admiralty chart of the island was published in 1826.
 For nearly a hundred years it was the only available map of the island.
+It was during Beechey's survey of the island that a lone whaleboat containing four human skeletons was located.
+Though he could not prove it, Beechey suspected they belonged to Essex's missing crew, thus making the bodies those of Boatsteerer Obed Hendricks (20), Seaman Joseph West and Steward William Bond.
+All of whom were last seen alive by Captain Pollard and his whaleboat before being separated in a squall on January 29.
+The identity of the fourth body is unascertainable, but is theorized to be that of Seaman Isaiah Sheppard as he was the last person to die before Hendricks' boat was separated from Pollard.

 In March 1867, John Daggett filed a claim on Ducie Island (referring to it as 'Ducer Island') with the U.S. State Department under the Guano Islands Act.
 Daggett was instructed to provide further information, including to affidavits of the quality and quantity of guano present on the island; however, according to a 1933 State Department report, Daggett never provided the additional information and the claim was never accepted by the United States.